kmshin1397/ETSimulations/docs/IMODProcessor.rst

     * **reconstruction\_method**: string
         (Optional) This parameter can be set to either "imod-wbp", "imod-sirt", or "tomo3d" and is only relevant if the batchruntomo **end\_step** is set to 14 or higher (the step for reconstruction).
 Using the "imod" option will run the reconstruction with the built-in IMOD WBP or SIRT reconstruction method, while "tomo3d" will use the WBP or SIRT implemented (specified in the **tomo3d\_options**) by `tomo3d <https://sites.google.com/site/3demimageprocessing/tomo3d>`_, assuming you have tomo3d installed.

-    * **rotx** : bool
+    * **flipyz** : bool
-        (Optional) Set this parameter to true if you wish to apply the common step of running "clip rotx" IMOD program on the reconstructed tomogram.
+        (Optional) Set this parameter to true if you wish to apply the common step of running "clip flipyz" IMOD program on the reconstructed tomogram.

     * **binvol** : YAML object
         (Optional) If this parameter is included, reconstructed tomograms will be put through the IMOD "binvol" program.
 Here, a YAML object containing binvol options as keys should be given, with options that do not require an input value must instead be given the string "enable".
 This matches the YAML parameter scheme used by the :ref:`EMAN2 Processor <eman2_processor>` to handle arbitrary command line arguments for sub-processes.